With modern roads and short distances, driving in Qatar is necessary, efficient, and sometimes even fun. Here is everything you need to know.

 Importing a car into Qatar

-Unless you’re moving to Qatar from a neighbouring Gulf country (and that’s unlikely at the moment due to an economic and trade embargo on Doha), it’s unlikely you will be importing a car.
+Unless you’re moving to Qatar from a neighboring Gulf country (and that’s unlikely at the moment due to an economic and trade embargo on Doha), it’s unlikely you will be importing a car.
 But, if you’re determined to do so, consider this: the car will have to be less than five years old; a customs duty of 5% of the current value of the car will be payable; and you will need to already be a resident in Qatar.
 Also, find out if spare parts for the car you are importing are readily available in Qatar.

 Once the vehicle is in Qatar, it will need to be registered.
 This involves an inspection, and you will need to submit documents including the car’s home country registration certificate, it’s purchase invoice (detailing the car value), and insurance papers.
 Once registered, a local certificate (known locally as istimara), will be issued.

 Buying a car in Qatar